tienviet10/jobnomics/README.md

 * Allow users to have multiple job boards
 * Support different languages
-* Expand to different industry
+* Expand to different industries